shancock-va/docker-stacks/google-cloud-notebook/README.md

 ### Download Docker
 [Download and install docker](https://docs.docker.com/docker-for-mac/install/) if you don't have it.

-### Checkout Docker Stacks
+### Clone Docker Stacks
-Checkout the parent repo that you are already looking in (https://github.com/shancock-va/docker-stacks).
+Clone the parent repo that you are already looking in (https://github.com/shancock-va/docker-stacks).

 ### Building Your Docker Container
 From the docker stacks directory you just checked out run the following command